 This valley glacier is found in the Mat-Su Valley and ends in the Matanuska River.
-You can pay to visit the glacier and it is worth it!
+You can pay to visit the glacier on a guided tour at certain times of the day and it is worth it!
 (More on that in a bit.)

 The glowing ice-capped mountains and sparkling blue lakes are like the set of a movie brought to life.
 You may even be able to spot some rafters floating down one of the majestic rivers.

-If I can give you one important piece of advice, it’s to remember to bring your camera at all costs.
+If I can give you an important piece of advice, it’s to remember to bring your camera at all costs.

 Glaciers are always changing, so try not to rely too heavily on photos you may have seen before your trip.
 With ice collapsing and new crevasses opening up, you never know what you’re going to get when you arrive.

 Appreciate the beauty of nature and the fact that no two photos of the Matanuska Glacier will ever be exactly the same.
 Your photos will be unique from a traveler who may have been to the glacier even just the month prior.

 So grab your coat because we’re going to the Matanuska Glacier!

 Formed over 10,000 years ago, Matanuska Glacier is one of the most impressive glaciers in the world.
 It has receded over time, but despite climate change, the glacier hasn’t changed too much in the past few decades.

 Originally occupied by the Athabaskan people, the origin of the name ‘Matanuska’ is still a mystery.
 It is believed to be derived from the Russian word ‘Matanooski’ which translates to “Copper River people,” but no one knows for sure.